ryukirisame/learningjs/execution-context.md

 - The lexical environment of the block containing variable `x` is created during the execution phase of the function and only when the execution reaches the block.

 ### So basically,
-- Lexical Environments are created lazily
+- Lexical Environments are created lazily.
 - Only when execution reaches the block.
 - This applies to:
     - if () { ... }